nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

             ├── main.c
 ```

-Technically, the freestanding example generated by the above command can support any board.
+Technically, the Freestanding example generated by the above command can support any board.

 If you want to specify the target board, you can use `-b` argument like